xLPMG/wows-code/ecir26/fsu-pageranked/report.md

-# Report - je-pageranked Approach
+# Report - fsu-pageranked Approach

 We added the method ``run_experiment`` to evaluate and compare different approaches of `retriever.py` to each other.